redox-os/book/src/package-management.md

 - **Simpler Dependency Management**

   When a dynamically linked program depends on multiple versions of the same library, naming conflicts can arise from the identical object or symbol names within those versions.
-This issue can necessitate isolating the library files, often by placing them in separate `/lib` directories, to ensure the proper version is used in each case.
+This issue can necessitate isolating the library files, often by giving them unique names or placing them in separate `/lib` directories, to ensure the proper version is used in each case.

   With *static linking*, however, there's no need for run-time dependency management, as library dependencies are included within the executable binaries.